espocrm/documentation/development/hooks.md

 - afterMassRelate

 ### New Hook Type
-You can use own one hook type and trigger it with
+You can use your own hook type and trigger it with

 `$this->getEntityManager()->getHookManager()->process($entityType, $hookType, $entity, $options);`

 ## Hook Order
-If you have several hooks, related to one Entity Type and with the same hook type, and order of running is important, you can set a `public static $order` property in integer value
+If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static $order` property in integer value

 Ascending order - the hook with the smallest order number runs first.